nerdyjan/WP-janolaw/readme.txt

 = 3.7 =

-* checked and updated Wordpress Version up to 4.9.2
+* checked and updated Wordpress Version up to 4.9.4
 * fixes for content replacement
+* added new setting - set default language: Set default language for pages, if no matching language could be found with 'auto' method.
 * added support for page builder plugins like: WPBackery, Beaver Builder
+* added support for multiple documents on one page, e.g. model withdrawal form below the cancellation policy

 = 3.6.2 =